 Introduction to Public Housing in Singapore

-The city state’s philosophy with regards to public housing was always to provide quality and affordable housing for the nation and to this date, Housing & Development Board (HDB) flats are home to 80% of Singapore’s resident population.
+The city state’s philosophy with regards to public housing was always to provide quality and affordable housing for the nation and to this date, HDB flats are home to 80% of Singapore’s resident population.

-Established in 1960, the Housing & Development Board was given the task to transform “unhygienic slums” and “crowded squatter settlements”.
+Established in 1960, the HDB was given the task to transform “unhygienic slums” and “crowded squatter settlements”.
+Within a brief span of 10 years, HDB built a sufficient number of flats for Singaporeans and resolved the housing crisis.

 Singapore as a “home-owning society” was a vision of our founding prime minister the late Mr Lee Kuan Yew, who firmly believed that that was a condition essential for political, economic and social stability.
 Letting Singaporeans “own” their homes would also increase their ownership towards their country as they now had a stake in nation building.